ionic-team/capacitor-docs/docs/apis/cookies.md

 clearCookies(options: ClearCookieOptions) => Promise<void>
 ```

+Clear cookies from the device at a given URL.

 | Param         | Type                                                              |
 | ------------- | ----------------------------------------------------------------- |
 | **`options`** | <code><a href="#clearcookieoptions">ClearCookieOptions</a></code> |